-Students requesting a service animal in university housing must complete the Disability Services housing accommodation process.
+Students requesting a service animal in university housing must complete the Accessible Education Services housing accommodation process.

 IV.
 Procedure for Requesting Assistance Animals

-A person requesting an assistance animal in university housing must make a formal request through both Disability Services and Residential Services.
+A person requesting an assistance animal in university housing must make a formal request through both Accessible Education Services and Residential Services.
 Guidelines for student responsibilities can be accessed from Residential Services.
 As with all housing accommodation requests, please allow approximately 30 days to process requests.

 V. Responsibilities of Individuals Using Service or Assistance Animals